mariomac/pipes/README.md

 There are three types of nodes:

-* **Init** node: each of the starting point of a graph.
+* **Starting** node: each of the starting point of a graph.
 This is, all the nodes that bring information from outside the graph: e.g. because they generate them or because they acquire them from an external source like a Web Service.
-A graph must have at least one Init node.
-An Init node must have at least one output node.
+A graph must have at least one Start node.
+A Start node must have at least one output node.
 * **Middle** node: any intermediate node that receives data from another node, processes/filters it, and forwards the data to another node.
 A Middle node must have at least one output node.